leboeuf/vue-forms/README.md

 # Vue Forms

-Turns JSON into a pretty form using Vue 3 and Tailwind CSS.
+Turns JSON into pretty forms using Vue 3 and Tailwind CSS.

 ## Implementation notes